 HostPlus super insurance policies

-HostPlus provide insurance policies through their superannuation – for example Total and permanent Impairment (TPI) and Life Insurance.
+HostPlus provide insurance options policies through their superannuation – for example Total and permanent Impairment (TPI) and Life Insurance.
 There is actually a big list of exclusions for professions that HostPlus will not cover.
 Many professions such as Tradespeople, Bodyguards, Transport workers or those working with Dangerous goods aren’t able to get certain insurance cover through HostPlus – and this could be reason alone not to choose HostPlus.
 For example as a Pilot, I am able to get death cover (life insurance), however I cannot get TPI (TPD) cover through them.
 You need to check the exclusions list carefully, and consult with HostPlus about what the policy does and does not cover.

 Honestly, I will just put it out there that you should talk to a professional about these, because everyone’s needs are so different.
 For example, if you have a low net worth or little to no savings, a risky job, significant debt or mortgage(s) to your name, and a number of dependents – then you probably might want to think long and hard about this kind of stuff.
 Whereas if you have a massive portfolio, little to no debt, and no dependents – then you probably won’t care as much.